 To start both OSPFv2 and OSPF v3 instances, first, you need to create an instance for each and then add an area to the instance.

-All route distribution control is now done purely with routing filter select, no more redistribution knobs in the instance.
+All route distribution control is now done purely with routing filter select, no more redistribution knobs in the instance (Since v7.1beta7 redistribution knob is back, but you still need to use routing filters to set route costs and type if necessary).
 This gives greater flexibility on what routes from which protocols you want to redistribute.

 The default action of the routing filter chain is "drop"